 This 3-day program runs at WHU Campus Dusseldorf.

 Before the finance training, participants go through an online session (mandatory) to get familiar with the basic concepts of financial accounting.
 The primary objective of the introductory online section is to become familiar with the most important accounting terms, accounting records, the principle of double-entry accounting, and the relations between the different financial statements.
 The insights gained through this online section will then be put to practical use in a case discussion in the classroom.

-Depending on your experience with the material, seat time for the online section will be between 8 and 10 hours.
+Depending on your experience with the material, seat time for the online section will be about 16 hours.